If you are a qualified registered Florida voter, you are entitled to a Vote-by-Mail ballot.

 If you have moved your legal residence to another county in Florida, you cannot request a Vote-by-Mail ballot from Glades County as the law requires that you vote in the precinct where you live.
 You should do an address change to your new jurisdiction.

-New legislation provides that one request will allow a voter to receive Vote-by-Mail ballots for the next four (4) years unless the requester specifies only a specific election when making the request.
+New legislation provides that one request will allow a voter to receive Vote-by-Mail ballots for the next two (2) years unless the requester specifies only a specific election when making the request.
 Please remember that all Vote-by-Mail ballots must be in the Supervisor of Elections office by 7:00 p.m. election day in order for the ballot to be counted.
 Such request may be considered canceled when any first-class mail sent by the supervisor to the elector is returned as undeliverable.
 Vote-by-Mail ballots cannot be forwarded so it is important that the voter provides the elections office with a correct mailing address.
 Also, to avoid a possible rejection of your Vote-by-Mail ballot by the canvassing committee, make sure that your current signature matches the signature we have on file.
 You can update your signature at any time by completing a voter registration application available here

 The supervisor may accept a request for a Vote-by-Mail ballot from an elector in person, in writing, by e-mail, fax or by telephone.
 The voter may directly instruct an immediate family member (spouse, child, parent, grandparent, or sibling of the voter or of the voter's spouse) or legal guardian to request a Vote-by-Mail ballot on their behalf.
 The person making the request must provide the following information: